 The DOE Scholars Program provides participants with opportunities for hands-on experience that complements his or her academic course of study.
 Please encourage your participant to attend seminars, professional meetings, staff meetings, and other functions that will provide insight into the ways in which professionals interact within your facility and with others.

-Because the primary purpose of the program is educational, the person you are hosting is not an employee performing a job, and there are restrictions on the types of assignments that you can make.
-For example, the participant’s project should not include work activities that are reserved for federal employees nor should it require him/her to perform inherently governmental functions such as: supervise or mentor federal employees or federal contractor staff, hire or fire anyone; have budget program management or signature authority; carry an official job title; or function in any way as a representative of the federal government.
+Because the primary purpose of the program is educational, the Participant takes part in the assigned program solely for the educational benefit it provides.
+The Participant’s assigned project should not include activities that are reserved for federal employees nor should it require him/her to perform inherently governmental functions such as: supervise or mentor federal employees or federal contractor staff, hire or fire anyone; have budget, program management, or signature authority; carry an official job title; or function in any way as a representative of the federal government.
 The Participant should clearly identify her/himself as a Participant at all times and not as an employee of DOE, ORISE, or the host facility or sponsoring agency.

 A full-time participant is making a full-time commitment and should avoid obligations that will interrupt the appointment.
 Your participant should be assigned a project that demands full-time attention (based on 40 hours per week).
 Part-time participants’ assignments should also be based on their appointment agreements.